porrey/EEPROM-Storage/README.md

 4. Particle on Photon with OS version 3.3.1
 5. Particle on Electron with OS version 3.3.1

+## 💖 Support This Project

+Hey there!
+If you find this project useful, consider supporting its development.
+Your contributions help keep this project alive, improve features, and ensure regular updates.

+### 🚀 How You Can Help
+- ⭐ Star this repository – It helps others discover the project!

+- 💵 Sponsor on GitHub Sponsors – Recurring support keeps the project sustainable.

+- ☕ Buy Me a Coffee – One-time support via Buy Me a Coffee.

+- 💳 PayPal Donations – Direct support via PayPal.

+- 🏢 Business Support – If your company uses this project, consider a sponsorship.

+Your support means a lot and helps me continue improving this project.
+Thank you! ❤️

 ## LICENSE
 *Licensed under the GPL-3.0 license*